 Limitations

-The document data extractor does not work with the Pinecone destination connector.
+The structured data extractor does not work with the Pinecone destination connector.
 This is because Pinecone has strict limit on the amount of metadata that it can manage.
-These limits are below the threshold of what the document data extractor typically needs for the amount of metadata that it manages.Saving the extracted data separately
+These limits are below the threshold of what the structured data extractor typically needs for the amount of metadata that it manages.Saving the extracted data separately

 To do this, you could use a Python script such as the following.
 This script works with one or more Unstructured JSON output files that you already have stored